 While every nonprofit needs a well-planned and actionable annual fund campaign plan, not every nonprofit needs the same plan!
 Your cause, location, community size, outreach capabilities, and volunteer base are all variables that can impact how you plan the most effective annual campaign possible.

-Consider, for example, the way a school would plan their annual campaign.
-They know that their primary support base will be the parents of the children who attend the school.
-Therefore, their campaign plan will be tailored to maximize the impact that these parents can have in helping the school achieve its campaign goals.
+Consider, for example, the way a healthcare organization would plan its annual campaign.
+This kind of organization would know that its primary support base will be previous patients and patient families.
+Therefore, the campaign plan could be tailored to maximize the impact that these patients and families can have in helping the organization achieve its campaign goals.

 6. Invest in effective online giving software.